Creamy Espresso Fudge

 - Microwave the mixture uncovered for 10 minutes, stirring every minute.
 Take care because the mixture will bubble and get extremely hot.
 After around 8 minutes, test for soft ball stage by dropping a bit into ice-cold water or with a sugar thermometer.

-- Once it reaches this stage, Let it cool for 5 minutes, then stir in the vanilla extract.
-Using an electric mixer, beat the fudge for 5-10 minutes until it thickens and loses its shine.
+- Once it reaches this stage, let it cool for 5-10 minutes then beat until matte.
 Pour it into the prepared pan, smooth the top, and press on coffee beans.
 Let it cool to room temperature.
-Then, chill in the fridge until set, around 2-3 hours.

 FAQS

-It may not have been heated to soft-ball stage properly.
-You can try again by melting the fudge back over low heat with a tablespoon of milk.
-Bring it back to a bubble and cook until it reaches the soft-ball stage.
-Then, remove the heat, let it cool for 5 minutes, and beat it until it starts to lose its shine.
+It’s likely it hadn’t been heated to the soft ball stage properly.
+You can try again by melting the fudge back down over low heat, with a tablespoon of milk.
+Bring it back to a bubble and cook until it reaches the soft ball stage.
+Then beat until matte.

-Store fudge in an airtight container at room temperature for 2-3 weeks
+Store fudge in an airtight container at room temperature for 2 weeks, or refrigerated for up to 3 weeks.

 Espresso Fudge